Namespaces and permissions¶

 - “Namespaces” for an in-depth view of namespaces usage

-- “Attribute-based access control (ABAC)” for an in-depth view of access control
+- “Attribute-based Access Control” for an in-depth view of attribute-based access control

 - “Authentication” for an in-depth view of authentication